 For those skeptics out there, all I got to say is give it a shot.
 What do you have to lose?
 Fat?
 Give it a fair shot before you dump it in the trash.
 Usually in a few weeks time you will notice some differences.

 During the next article in this series we will discuss bulking up and it's ratios.
 I will also include some training tips to help maximize fat loss and bulk.

-> Click Here to go back to part one.
+Click Here to go back to Part 1.